microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will return one of two language directions:

--  `ltr`: Web Chat UI should display as left-to-right
+-  `ltr`: Web Chat UI will display as left-to-right
--  `rtl`: Web Chat UI should display as right-to-left
+-  `rtl`: Web Chat UI will display as right-to-left

 This value will be automatically configured based on the `locale` of Web Chat.